DFE-Digital/pageobjects-testing-infrastructure/README.md

 # Who is this library for

-To support .NET Developers and Testers in building Web application tests.
+To support .NET Developers and Testers in building Web application tests using composable PageObjects.

 ## What problems is the library solving

 - Removing direct dependencies on specific test tools in PageModels and Tests and depending on this library to abstract common components and common query providers.

-- Allows sharing components among different types of tests (Presentation layer tests, Integration Tests, EndToEnd UI tests) by substituing querying providers.
+- Allows sharing components among different types of tests (Presentation layer tests, Integration Tests, EndToEnd UI tests) by substituting querying providers.

 ## Common terms and abstractions

-- `IDocumentQueryClient`
+- `IPage` - *Role:* mark pages with this
-- `PagePartBase`
+- `IPageFactory` - *Role:* create pages with this
-- `IPageFactory`
+- `IComponentFactory<IComponent>` *Role:* create components with this

 ## Using the library